bugdataupload/deeplearningbugs/README.md

-# Bugs in Deep Learning Software
+# What are the Impacts of Bugs in Deep Learning Software
 In this paper, we we constructed 1,820 bugs of 3 implementations of a deep learning application.

-In dataset, we provide the program logs and a database storing the link between a buggy version and its mutation operator, mutated file and modified line number.
+We provide logs and the summary of a buggy version and its mutation operator, mutated file and modified line number.

 The entries of Excel file are mutation node type, accuarcy, training time mutation line number and related code.